contiv/vpp/docs/dev-guide/POLICIES.md

 The [Policy Plugin Skeleton][policy-plugin] implements the [Ligato plugin API][plugin-intf], which makes it pluggable with the Ligato CN-Infra framework.

-The Resync procedure of the policy plugin waits until the Resync procedure in the [Contiv plugin][contiv-plugin] has finished.
+Inside the Policy Plugin's `Init()` method all the layers are initialized and dependency injection is performed - at the very minimum, every layer must depend on at least the layer below so that it can pass transformed data further down the stack.

+Additionally, the plugin itself is an [event handler][event-handler], registered into the main [event loop][event-loop-guide] of the Contiv agent *after* the [ipv4net plugin][ipv4net-plugin].
 This ensures that connectivity between pods and the VPP is established before any rules are installed.

-Inside the Policy Plugin's `Init()` method all the layers are initialized and dependency injection is performed - at the very minimum, every layer must depend on at least the layer below so that it can pass transformed data further down the stack.

-The Policy plugin subscribes to Etcd in `subscribeWatcher()` to watch for changes related to [network policies][policy-model], [pods][pod-model] and [namespaces][ns-model], as reflected from the K8s API into the data store by the KSR.
+The Policy plugin reads the state of 3 Kubernetes [resources][db-resources] reflected into `etcd` by KSR: [network policies][policy-model], [pods][pod-model] and [namespaces][ns-model], to build the set of policy rules for rendering.
 Apart from policies, the pod and namespace state data must also be watched to learn their current attachment of labels that may be referenced by policies.
-Once subscribed, state data arrives as datasync events, which are propagated by the plugin without any processing into the policy Cache.
+Snapshot of Kubernetes state data received with resync events and changes delegated by `KubeStateChange` event are just propagated further into the policy Cache without any processing.

 ### Cache

-Unpacks datasync [update][cache-data-change] and [resync][cache-data-resync]
+Unpacks [update][cache-data-change] and [resync][cache-data-resync] events and
-events and stores the current full snapshot of policy-related K8s state data in-memory using [Index Maps (idxmap)][idxmap] from the Ligato CN-infra framework.
+stores the current full snapshot of policy-related K8s state data in-memory using [Index Maps (idxmap)][idxmap] from the Ligato CN-infra framework.
 The cache provides an [API][cache-api] to be notified whenever a policy, pod or namespace state data changes.
 The notifications are propagated via callbacks,